Logo

 In November 2018, Sony Pictures Animation hired David Callaham to write a sequel to Spider-Man: Into the Spider-Verse.

-In January 2022, David Callaham was announced to written the latest draft of screenplay of the Masters of the Universe reboot for Netflix, along with Aaron and Adam Nee.
+In January 2022, David Callaham was announced to have written the latest draft of screenplay of the Masters of the Universe reboot for Netflix, along with Aaron and Adam Nee.

 David Callaham then asserted that Sylvester Stallone used his script, Barrow, as the source for The Expendables.